CyberShadow/btdu/README.md

 - **Understand btrfs space usage**

   btdu shows explanations for hierarchy objects and common errors, which can help understand how btrfs uses disk space.
 The `--expert` mode enables collection and display of [additional size metrics](CONCEPTS.md#size-metrics), providing more insight into allocation of objects with non-trivial sharing.
+[Logical and physical sampling modes](CONCEPTS.md#logical-vs-physical-space) can help understand RAID space usage, especially when using multiple profiles.

 Installation